anoura12/automate_the_boring_stuff/README.md

 This chapter talked about the use and significance of functions and basic function definition.

 #### Projects
-Collatz - This project involved making a collatz sequence with a number from the user.
+**Collatz** - This project involved making a collatz sequence with a number from the user.

 ## Chapter 4 - Lists
 This chapter talked about lists and various functions for list manipulations.

 #### Projects
-CommaCode - This program takes a list value as an argument and returns a string value with the items separated by commas Character - This program prints an image using a grid containing lists.
+**CommaCode** - This program takes a list value as an argument and returns a string value with the items separated by commas

+**Character** - This program prints an image using a grid containing lists.

 ## Chapter 5 - Dictionaries and Structuring Data
 This chapter introduced us to dictionaries and the concept of keys and values.
 There was also information about various dictionary manipulations which is rather similar to that of a list.

 #### Projects
-Chess - This program checks whether a dictionary of positions with the chess pieces makes a valid chess board.
+**ChessBoardValidator** - This program checks whether a dictionary of positions with the chess pieces makes a valid chess board.

-FantasyGameInventor - A program that takes different items from the user and creates an inventory which can be updated.
+**FantasyGameInventor** - A program that takes different items from the user and creates an inventory which can be updated.

 ## Chapter 6 - Manipulating Strings
 This chapter taught me about a variety of functions for manipulating strings.

 #### Projects
-Table - A program that creates a table which right justifies each item in the table and presents it in a neat format.
+**TablePrinter** - A program that creates a table which right justifies each item in the table and presents it in a neat format.

 ## Chapter 7 - Pattern Expressions with Regular Expressions